mertall/mertall/_pages/about.md

   - /about/
   - /about.html
 ---
 Mridul is an undergraduate at UC Davis (2021) with concentration in Math and Scientific Computation and a minor in Education.
 He enjoys coding, reading, writing, and thinking.
-His research interests include quantum machine learning, quantum algorithms, and quantum information theory.
+His research interests include classical and quantum algorithms, bias within algorithms, and educationally motivated technology.

-Currently, Mridul is focusing on development of open source quantum algorithms and researching mathematics behind quantum machine learning.
-He has contributed to various open repositories.

-Mridul aspires to develop a novel quantum neural network.
-He is intrigued by the geometric and analytic mathematical relationships of quantum many-body systems and neural networks.
-If you want to talk more about my research send an email to mridul1399 at gmail dot com

 ---